ogbabydiesal/p5.spatial.js/README.md

 3. Create more examples with common speaker setups (8-channel cube, ring, etc...).
 4. Make 3D examples using the ```WebGL``` property of ```canvas```.
 5. Create flocking examples 🐥.
+6. Allow the renderLayout and renderPickup methods to accept rgb values.